sahq-azhar/Simulink-Quadruped_robot/README.md

-This repository contains the simulink model and other suporting librarires for a Quadruped robot.
+This repository contains the Simulink model and various supporting libraries for a Quadruped robot.
+This model was made for a competition and a initial simulation before planning for a prototype and building the finished robot was made to understand the various gait patterns that can be obtained using specific chassis and leg configurations.
+The final robot can be seen on the YouTube link provided below.

 [![View MATLAB-Image Processing on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://in.mathworks.com/matlabcentral/fileexchange/99884-matlab-image-processing)